 The restoration of the observance of Veterans Day to Nov.
 11 not only preserves the historical significance of the date, but it also helps focus attention on the important purpose of Veterans Day.
 Here are three touching stories about veterans from all over the nation.

 In 2010, Marine Corporal Juan Dominguez stepped on an improvised explosive device during his tour in Afghanistan.
 Because of the explosion, he lost both legs and his right arm.
-In 2013, the people of Temecula, California donated $30,00 in services to give Dominguez and his fiancé their dream wedding.
+In 2013, the people of Temecula, California donated $30,000 in services to give Dominguez and his fiancé their dream wedding.
 People from the town celebrated Dominguez’s service by not only gifting different elements of the wedding, but by also attending it.
 The result is as heartwarming as it sounds.
-Watch their touching video here.

 A group of World War II veterans were waiting to board their flight to Paris, when a rendition of the US National Anthem came over the loudspeaker.
-Gate attendant, Anna Mari Barile, sang the tribute after learning the elderly passengers had served in the military and some were on their way to Normandy, France, to mark the 70th anniversary of D-Day on June 6.
+Gate attendant Anna Mari Barile sang the tribute after learning the elderly passengers had served in the military and some were on their way to Normandy, France, to mark the 70th anniversary of D-Day on June 6.
 Passengers were not expecting a tear-jerking experience while waiting to board their flight to Paris, but that’s exactly what they got.
-Watch their heartwarming reaction here.

-Veterans Day continues to be observed on November 11, and regardless of what day of the year it is, people from all over the nation focus attention on the important purpose of Veterans Day: A celebration to honor America’s veterans for their patriotism, love of country, and willingness to serve and sacrifice for the common good.
+Veterans Day continues to be observed on November 11, and people from all over the nation focus attention on the essential purpose of Veterans Day: A celebration to honor America’s veterans for their patriotism, love of country, and willingness to serve and sacrifice for the common good.
 Thank you for all that you do.
-Happy Veterans Day!